Richardaeld/Fat_Racoon_Kitchen/README.md

 of home cooks and their recipies in an intuitive search engine will be a boon to home chefs everywhere.
 It helps newer chefs see that not every recipe has to be complicated or convoluted.

-We offer home cooking fundamentals along with a search engine where you can list all of your "garbage"(ingredience on hand) and see if we have a recipe that contains all that you have.
+** rephrase ** -- specific ingredients search now in scalability We offer home cooking fundamentals along with a search engine where you can list all of your "garbage"(ingredience on hand) and see if we have a recipe that contains all that you have.
 If not we have a *star* search where you can look for a recipe that takes the star component of your meal into account and renders a search result based on that.
+**
+** Rephrase ** -- history now in scalability

-For our home cooks that submit recipes, we even offer a place to put in a recipes background or history.
+For our home cooks that submit recipes, we even offer a place to put in a recipes background.
 Cooking has more meaning that just preparing food.
 For many it is a connection to your history or life experience.
 We encourage our users to give us a little history on the recipes they submit.
 Let us help preserve the history of a recipe.
 Its important to us and to those that submitted it.
 From a family recipe to this is all I could afford in college, let us know!
+**
 # UX

 ## Goals
 ### User Goals
-- I want to find a recipe for dinner.
++ I want to find a recipe for dinner.
-- I want to use my cell phone to look up a recipe.
++ I want to use my cell phone to look up a recipe.
-- I want a pasta dish Ive never tried before.
++ I want a pasta dish Ive never tried before.
-- I want a place to leave a recipe I can easiy find.
++ I want a place to leave a recipe I can easiy find.
-- I want a well rated recipe.
++ I want a well rated recipe.** scalability
-- I dont know what I want for dinner.
++ I dont know what I want for dinner.
-- My significant other wants a new chicken dish for dinner.
++ My significant other wants a chicken dish for dinner.
-- *consider* having a form for users to commit on others recipies.
-This could ustablish a sense of cooking community.
++ *consider* having a form for users to commit on others recipies.
+This could ustablish a sense of cooking community.** scalability
-- *theme* homecooking *southern home style*
++ *theme* homecooking *southern home style* **rephrase

 ### Developer Goals
-- I want to showcase my python abilities.
++ I want to showcase my python abilities.
-    - Datetime (python)
+    + Datetime (python)
-    - Flask (flash, render_template, redirect, request, session, url_for)
+    + Flask (flash, render_template, redirect, request, session, url_for)
-    - Jinja (Templates)
+    + Jinja (Templates)
+        + Allowing one page to have multiple functions
+            + Add edit recipe
+            + base - login/create modal
-    - Python Day Time
+    + Python Day Time
-    - Pymongo (Flask - mongo DB)
+    + Pymongo (Flask - mongo DB)
+    + Validation
+    + Using callable functions over repeating code
+    + Using if expressions: to replace blank sections(missing DB data) with filler Templates, to add the lazy banner on random recipe, etc...
+    + Using for expressions: to generate list data ex. recipe lists, recipe ingredient lists, recipe step lists, etc...
+    + Use random number generator to randomly pick recipes

++ I want to showcase my JS abilities
+    + Created carousel JS logic
+    + Created pagination JS logic
+    + Created Validation JS logic
+        + Character length
+        + Compare two passwords to be sure they match
+        + Make sure email has appropriate suffix
+        + Replace spaces with _ using a regex

-- I want to showcase my DB abilites.
++ I want to showcase my DB abilites.
-    - Mongo DB
+    + Mongo DB
+        + Searches use restricted results
+        + searches use operator if applicable
+        + Building DB upload dictionary piece by piece for edits rather than always relying on a generic upload template
+        + Allow users to upload images (avatar)
-    - Pymongo (Flask - mongo DB)
+    + Pymongo (Flask - mongo DB)

-- I want to showcase my artistic diversity
++ I want to showcase my artistic ability
-    - css art
+    + css art
-    - svg art
+        + Sticky Notes with lifting effect
+        + Social Drinks (Links) - stylized as a drink with ice in it with a ripping and ice dipping effect
+        + Polaroid Picture
+        + Table Runner(Header footer)
+    + svg art** favicon - blank place holder - arrow for carousel

 ## Client Stories and Experience Provided
 ### Client Stories

 ### Experience Provided
-- A meal star carousel on the front page (cycles through meal stars, proetin, bread, pasta, ...).
++ A meal feature for carousel on the front page: Offers 3 recipes per feature
-- Be able to look up recipies by meal(brakefast, lunch, ...) or star type (protein, bread, pasta, ...).
++ User search able to look up recipes by chef name, feature, or recipe name
-- Have a random, "recipe of the day" (more likely a random recipe).
++ Have a "random recipe" from the Fat Raccoon chefs for those that dont know what they want.
-- Recipies can be favorited by users to allow them to quickly and easily find them.
++ Recipes can be favorited by logged in users.
+This will allow users to quickly and easily find them.
-- Create a form to allow others to commit on recipies to establish a sense of community and fellowship.
++ Create a form to allow others to commit on recipies to establish a sense of community and fellowship.**scalability
-- Allow users to submit their own recipies to be rated and used by others.
++ Allow users to submit their own recipies to be rated and used by others. ** scalability
-- Make site fully responsive.
-- Have a search bar for to find recipe name (or maybe use it to search ingredience?) .
++ Site is fully responsive so users can use recipes on their phones while cooking.
-- Use a rating system for dishes - [[*star amount*, *users rated this count*], [*star amount*, *users rated this count*], ...] - using this frame a 5 star rating system could be build.
-Take the total number of ratings and average them together for overall rating
++ Use a rating system for dishes - [[*star amount*, *users rated this count*], [*star amount*, *users rated this count*], ...] - using this frame a 5 star rating system could be build.
+Take the total number of ratings and average them together for overall rating  ** scalability

 # Design Choices
 ## Base/login_base -- Header and Footer and login/create modal